NavigationContentFooter

 Using fstab for Persistent Mounting

 With the current configuration, your volume will not be mounted automatically upon reboot.
-Use the /etc/fstab file to make sure the reboot does not impact your filesystem.
+Use the /etc/fstab file to ensure the reboot does not impact your file system.

 Run the following command to make sure your volume is automatically mounted to your Instance upon reboot.
-Make sure that you replace sdX with your volume.
+You must replace sdX with your volume.

 echo "UUID=$(blkid --output value /dev/sdX | head -n1) /mnt/block-volume ext4 defaults 0 0" >> /etc/fstab